Alluxio/alluxio/docs/en/Configuring-Alluxio-with-OBS.md

 {:toc}

-This guide describes how to configure Alluxio with [Huawei OBS](http://www.huaweicloud.com/en-us/product/obs.html) as the under storage system.
+This guide describes how to configure Alluxio with [Open Telecom OBS](http://www.huaweicloud.com/en-us/product/obs.html) as the under storage system.
 Object Storage Service (OBS) is a massive, secure and highly reliable cloud storage service provided by Huawei Cloud.

 ## Initial Setup